Gliese 436: Planetary system

-Possible second planet
+Claims of additional planets

 In 2008, a second planet, designated "Gliese 436 c" was claimed to have been discovered, with an orbital period of 5.2 days and an orbital semimajor axis of 0.045 AU.
 The planet was thought to have a mass of roughly 5 Earth masses and have a radius about 1.5 times larger than the Earth's.
 Due to its size, the planet was thought to be a rocky, terrestrial planet.
 It was announced by Spanish scientists in April 2008 by analyzing its influence on the orbit of Gliese 436 b.
 Further analysis showed that the transit length of the inner planet is not changing, a situation which rules out most possible configurations for this system.
 Also, if it did orbit at these parameters, the system would be the only "unstable" orbit on UA's Extrasolar Planet Interactions chart.
 The existence of this "Gliese 436 c" was thus regarded as unlikely, and the discovery was eventually retracted at the Transiting Planets conference in Boston, 2008.

 Despite the retraction, studies concluded that the possibility that there is an additional planet orbiting Gliese 436 remained plausible.
 With the aid of an unnoticed transit automatically recorded at NMSU on January 11, 2005, and observations by amateur astronomers, it has been suggested that there is a trend of increasing inclination of the orbit of Gliese 436 b, though this trend remains unconfirmed.
 This trend is compatible with a perturbation by a planet of less than 12 Earth masses on an orbit within about 0.08 AU of the star.

-Two sub-Earth candidates

 In July 2012, NASA announced that astronomers at the University of Central Florida, using the Spitzer Space Telescope, strongly believed they had observed a second planet.
 This candidate planet was given the preliminary designation UCF-1.01, after the University of Central Florida.
 It was measured to have a radius of around two thirds that of Earth and, assuming an Earth-like density of 5.5 g/cm3, was estimated to have a mass of 0.3 times that of Earth and a surface gravity of around two thirds that of Earth.
-It orbits at 0.0185 AU from the star, every 1.3659 days.
-The astronomers also believe they have found some evidence for an additional planet candidate, UCF-1.02, which is of a similar size, though with only one detected transit its orbital period is unknown.
+It was thought to orbit at 0.0185 AU from the star, every 1.3659 days.
+The astronomers also believed they had found some evidence for an additional planet candidate, UCF-1.02, which is of a similar size, though with only one detected transit its orbital period is unknown.
 Follow up observations with the Hubble Space Telescope as well as a reanalysis of the Spitzer Space Telescope data were unable to confirm these planets.